 The Netherlands has more bikes than people

-I think that this is something that people who have visited the NLs have found shocking and then told to other people.
+This is something most people who have visited the Netherlands have found shocking and then told other people.
 And it is 100% true.
-I will always be shocked when walking through the streets of any town or city in the Netherlands and seeing people having dinner with their family or simply watching TV.
+I will always be shocked when walking through the streets of any town or city in the Netherlands and seeing people having dinner with their families or simply watching TV.

 They have massive festivals all summer long